SPORK ACME Server Guide

 Management Menu

-Running spork-acme with an existing installation presents a management menu:
+Running the installer again (or the installed binary) with an existing installation presents a management menu:

 Existing installation detected at /opt/spork-acme/